Research into breast cancer tests and screening

 You can find out more about the immune system.

 This is called intraductal screening.
 It is a new way of picking up breast cancer.
-Tests being researched include
+Tests being researched include the following.

 This is called nipple aspiration.
 The nipple aspiration test gets samples of breast fluid from the milk ducts.
 The fluid in the tubes of the breast (the ducts) is in direct contact with the cells lining the breast ducts and lobules.
 This lining is a common area for breast cancer to develop.
 The doctor or nurse takes fluid from the nipple using a similar pump to the one used to express milk when breast feeding.